 Give them instructions: “Take one sticky note at a time and once it’s done you can throw it out.
 Keep on going until your sticky notes are gone each day.
 Once your chores are done you are free to do what you want (within reason).”

-Remind yourself that chores are an opportunity to teach your kids responsibility, caring for belongs, being a part of a team (the family) and learning important skills as they are inching towards adulthood.
+Remind yourself that chores are an opportunity to teach your kids responsibility, caring for belongs, being a part of a team (the family), and learning important skills as they are inching towards adulthood.

 Note: Don’t expect them to know how to do things.
 If they don’t do it properly or up to normal standards, rather than criticize, show provide guidance and direction.
-Teach them how to clean, use the lawn mower and organize things, etc. And make sure to affirm them when they do a good job!
+Teach them how to clean, use the lawnmower, and organize things, etc. And make sure to affirm them when they do a good job!
 Positive feedback is the best motivator of all!

-Here’s a list of summer time chore ideas:
+Here’s a list of some chore ideas:

 Mow the lawn